Celâl Bayar

 Mahmut Celâlettin "Celâl" Bayar (16 May 1883 – 22 August 1986) was a Turkish economist and politician who was the president of Turkey from 1950 to 1960.
 He previously served as the prime minister of Turkey from 1937 to 1939.

-Bayar began his career in the Committee of Union and Progress, establishing its İzmir and Bursa branches.
+Bayar was an ally of Talât's in the Committee of Union and Progress, establishing its İzmir and Bursa branches.
+He organized the 1914 Greek deportations.
 Following the declaration of the Republic, he founded much of Turkey's early financial institutions, including the country's first bank, İş Bankası.
-An advocate of liberal economic policies, Mustafa Kemal Atatürk appointed Bayar prime minister in 1937 to liberalize the economy, until he resigned in 1939 under Atatürk's successor, İsmet İnönü.
+An advocate of liberal economic policies, Mustafa Kemal Atatürk appointed Bayar prime minister in 1937 to liberalize the economy, until he resigned in 1939 under Atatürk's successor -and his political rival- İsmet İnönü.

 Until 1945, he was a member of Republican People's Party (CHP) which was the sole legal party.
-In 1946, he founded the Democrat Party along with Adnan Menderes, Fuat Köprülü and Refik Koraltan beginning Turkey's multiparty period, which still goes on to this day.
-A peaceful transfer of power from the CHP to DP happened in the 1950 elections, after which Bayar Was elected Turkey's third president.
+In 1946, he founded the center-right Democrat Party along with Adnan Menderes, Fuat Köprülü and Refik Koraltan.
+This began Turkey's multiparty period, which still goes on to this day.
+A peaceful transfer of power from the CHP to DP happened in the 1950 elections, after which Bayar was elected president.
 He was re-elected in 1954 and 1957, serving for 10 years as president.
 In that period, Menderes was his prime minister.
+Close relations were established with the Western Bloc, and in 1952 Turkey joined NATO.
+He was criticized for supporting the DP's illegal actions as head of state.

-He was overthrown and incarcerated after the 1960 coup d'etat, and advocated for the restoration of rights of former politicians associated with the Democrat Party following his release.
+Bayar was overthrown in the 1960 coup d'etat.
+He was prosecuted for treason in the Yassıada trials for encouraging authoritarianism and corruption as president.
+He was sentenced the death penalty, but due to his advanced age his sentence was commuted to life-imprisonment.
+He was released in 1966 after a general amnesty to former DP members.
+He advocating for the restoration of rights of former politicians associated with the Democrat Party following his release.

 He is considered to be the longest-lived former head of state and was the longest-lived state leader until 8 December 2008 (when he was surpassed by Chau Sen Cocsal Chhum).
 Celâl Bayar died on 22 August 1986 at the age of 103 after a brief illness.